The Ten Series

 The ten-series is designed to leave your structure in a more balanced place.

-• Some clients find so much more ease and relaxation in their bodies after Rolfing sessions, that they use it instead of massage.
+Some clients find so much more ease and relaxation in their bodies and minds after Rolfing sessions, that they use it more like massage.

 These are all good ways to use Rolfing after you've completed the initial work.
 Do what makes sense to you.
 We cannot really predict the interval for which a client may need more work, but we can figure this out together over time, and it is not our place to try and sell you on work you may not need into the future.